From Columbus to Washington, Ohio Republicans are working hard to enact policies that grow our economy, shrink government and protect our freedoms.

-Since the last election, Republican elected officials have worked tirelessly to fulfill the promises they made to Ohio families – and they've made tremendous strides.
-From implementing pro-growth policies and establishing a jobs-friendly environment that put bigger paychecks in our pockets, to revitalizing our education system at every level, Republicans have made Ohio one of the best states to work and raise a family.
+Republican elected officials will continue to work tirelessly to fulfill the promises they made to Ohio families.
+From implementing pro-growth economic policies and establishing a jobs-friendly environment that put bigger paychecks in your pockets, to revitalizing our education system, and combatting the opioid epidemic, Republicans have made Ohio one of the best states to work and raise a family.

 From the cars in our driveways, to jet engines, and even Wilson footballs, Ohioans build it all.
 Our state is headquarters to some of the most well-known businesses and restaurants in the country.
 We’re on the cutting edge of oil and natural gas production from huge shale deposits.
-And we have Republican elected leaders that are getting government out of the way so Ohioans can continue to do great things and allow more businesses to locate here and employ Ohio families.
+And we have Republican elected leaders that are getting government out of the way, so Ohio can continue to thrive and attract more businesses to employ Ohio families.

-We are the party of a growing economy that gives everyone a chance in life, an opportunity to learn, work, and realize the prosperity freedom makes possible.
+We are the party of the working class.
+We believe that a growing economy gives everyone a chance in life; an opportunity to learn, work, and experience prosperity.
 With Republicans in the driver’s seat, Ohioans can expect a bright future that is ripe with opportunities to achieve the American Dream.